 The lower weight of composite materials allows for additional rod string length in deep wells while avoiding excessive stretch or rod deformation under load.
 This lightness produces less inertia, putting less strain on the lifting equipment.

-While historically more costly, FRP rods offset a higher initial price with potential for longer field service and lack of corrosion maintenance.
+While historically more costly, FRP rods offset their higher initial price with the potential for longer field service and reduced corrosion maintenance.
 Installation is easier due to reduced weight per foot.
 Recent material improvements and manufacturing methods continue to enhance mechanical properties and simplify large-scale fabrication.

 The intrinsic advantages unique to fiberglass-reinforced plastics make possible increased pumping depths, higher lift capacity, and reliable, low-maintenance operation free of corrosion deterioration–positioning FRP as a highly promising material for the future of sucker rod lift systems.

 Innovations on multiple fronts promise steady progress in sucker rod capabilities.
-As the global demand for fossil fuel extraction continues, spanning greater depths and challenges, advancements in sucker rod materials and engineered designs grow ever more critical for efficient, reliable artificial lift pumping systems.
+As global demand for fossil fuel extraction deepens and challenges mount, advancements in sucker rod materials and engineered designs are growing ever more critical for efficient, reliable artificial lift pumping systems.